psu-epl/psu-epl.github.com/doc/equip/printer/3D-Printing-Checklist.md

 output:
   pdfdocument:
     latex_engine: xelatex
 ---

-### This guide is written both for Managers and for users of the EPL!
+### This guide is written both for Managers and for users of the EPL.
 Some steps apply to only one or the other.

 # Before You Start (Managers, Users)